Are you measuring your chemicals using cost per gallon (CPG) or cost per car (CPC)? Which do you think is more effective?

 For a more in-depth guide to the factors that go into measuring cost per car, click here.

 When purchasing chemicals for your car wash, why is it best to use CPC over CPG when evaluating cost and value?

 Let’s put this into action.
 If a 30-gallon drum costs $250 and a 5-gallon concentrated pail costs $200 how do you know which has the best value?
 The drum is bigger and clearly has more volume for a lower price per gallon, right?

 Wrong.
 It turns out that a 5 gallon pail of concentrated chemical can wash the same volume of cars as the 30 gallon drum for 20% less cost.
 That’s because the technology that’s available today allows manufacturers to produce higher quality products with a smaller footprint.

 While the pail is shipping concentrated chemicals, the drum is shipping water with the chemicals.
-When the manufacturer removes the water (as in the case of the concentrated products), you as the end user don’t have to worry about potential safety hazards associated with handling large drums and you can maximize storage and floorspace in the back room.
+When the manufacturer removes the water (as in the case of the concentrated products), you as the end user don’t have to worry about potential safety hazards associated with handling large drums.
+It’s easier to maximize storage and floorspace in the back room.

-The bottom line is that if you measured your costs in CPG, you wouldn’t realize you’re getting less value with the cheaper drum.
+The bottom line is that if you measure your costs in CPG, you don’t realize you’re getting less value with the cheaper drum.
 Instead, it’s best to measure CPC.
-While concentrates appear more expensive on the shelf, they actually have a better value for the price when you consider they can wash more cars and also take up less floor space.
+While concentrates appear more expensive on the shelf, they actually have a better value for the price when you consider they can wash more cars and take up less floor space.